TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 9/Mark 9.17.md

 ---

-And one of the multitude answered him, Teacher, I brought unto thee my son, who hath a dumb spirit;
+One of the multitude answered, "Teacher, I brought to you my son, who has a mute spirit;